Imagine if you could get more targeted traffic to your store and generate more sales without spending a fortune on ads.

 More search traffic, coupled with great user experience, can increase your conversion rate.
 Business owners who optimise their sites for search engines increase the amount of organic traffic they receive.
 And, crucially, organic traffic is associated with engaged customers who have a genuine need for your product, which in turn means they could represent more repeat business.

 Because of the increased emphasis placed on the importance of SEO, business owners no longer need a large marketing team behind them.
 By ensuring that you understand the basics of SEO, you can optimise your eCommerce website to be targeted towards specific keywords without difficulty.

 How can I improve my eCommerce SEO, and how will it benefit my business?

 Establishing what your potential clients are looking for when they come across your website is key to understanding how best to use SEO within your eCommerce site.

 Developing a strategy as far as keywords are concerned is particularly important.
 Thankfully, there are a number of generators such as Spyfu and Google Adwords Keyword Planner on the internet that help users to appropriately establish which keywords are worth targeting.

 Websites such as these are there to give you insight into the types of things your potential customers are searching for.
 They can inform your keyword strategy to ensure that the time you spend optimising your website doesn’t ultimately go to waste.

 Using only short tail keywords within the content of your website – that is, words that are single terms, such as ‘bags’ or ‘sunglasses’ – will prove more difficult to rank highly due to the increased competition.

-More descriptive long tail keywords, specially formulated to target the ways in which potential customers search for results, typically convert much better.
-That’s because people who are looking to buy a very particular product are the ones making the search.
+More descriptive long-tail keywords, specially formulated to target the ways in which potential customers search for results, typically convert much better.
+That’s because people who are looking to buy a very particular product are the ones doing the search.